-Your device comes preloaded with maps and can display several types of Garmin map data, including topographical contours, nearby points of interest, ski resort maps, and golf courses.
+Your device comes preloaded with maps and can display several types of Garmin map data, including topographical contours and nearby points of interest.
 To purchase additional map data and view compatibility information, go to garmin.com/maps.

 ▲ represents your location on the map.
 When you are navigating to a destination, your route is marked with a line on the map.